-Paddling Washington’s scenic rivers and bays is a cherished pastime, and thanks to the state’s eight water trails, it’s also incredibly easy.
-These Washington water trails are specifically designated and equipped for kayaks, paddleboards, canoes, and small sailboats and can be found across the state, from northeastern Pend Oreille County to the southwest coast.
+Paddling Washington’s scenic rivers and bays is a cherished pastime, and Washington’s water trails make it easy to find the perfect route.
+These Washington water trails are specifically designated for kayaks, paddleboards, canoes, and small sailboats and can be found across the state, from northeastern Pend Oreille County to the southwest coast.

 Lakes-to-Locks Water Trail

-The Lakes-To-Locks Water Trail, a network of over 100 day-use water access points, provides one of the most unique and beautiful ways to explore the greater Seattle area.
-Paddlers adventure along the handsome shorelines of King County, from Lake Washington and Mercer Island to the Sammamish River that connects to Lake Sammamish with its forested shores and beaches.
+The Lakes-To-Locks Water Trail includes 100+ day-use water access points, providing a unique and beautiful way to explore the greater Seattle area.
+Paddlers can adventure along the shoreline from Lake Washington and Mercer Island to the Sammamish River.
 While tranquil coves, sloughs, and natural areas can be found along the trail, suburban enclaves, urban industry, and towering skylines also mark the route, allowing trail users to experience the many facets of Washington’s urban core.

-Rent paddle boards and kayaks from Aqua Verde Paddle Club on Lake Union, or take one of their guided tours, like the Moon Tour, which is a night paddle, or the Arboretum Tour, which explores the flora and fauna along both the Washington Park Arboretum and the Union Bay Natural Area.
+Rent paddle boards and kayaks from Aqua Verde Paddle Club on Lake Union, or take one of their guided tours, like the Moon Tour night paddle or the Arboretum Photo Tour, which explores the Washington Park Arboretum and Portage Bay.

 Also See: Best Places for Kayaking in Washington